taylor-curley/cogpsybot/README.md

 ***

 UPDATE (08/15/16):
 - We will be updating the code to delay Tweets.
 Many publishing companies publish their newest articles in bulk, which causes the bots to post at once, potentially violating Twitter's API guidelines.
+It's also annoying to see 10 tweets published at once.